7Cedars/cyfrin_updraft/code-hawks-first-flights/2024-06-Dussehra/audit_data/notes.md

 - see long list above.

 # Questions
-- I am not quite sure how the contract really works yet.
+- £question I am not quite sure how the contract really works yet.
 What is input user versus organizer  /Dushera contract?
-- Is there on ram or multiple?
+- £question Is there on ram or multiple?
 Answer: multple. everyone that has a ramNFT is ram.
--
+- £question Mocks are placed in src folder. this is not best practice... right?